engrmahabub/wee/syntax/syntax.md

 **Examples:**
 ```
--- define a constant that can't change it's value
+-- declare a constant that can't change it's value
 con pi = 3.14

--- establis a let region for multiple variables
+-- declare multiple variables using let
 let a   ∈ Z --Integer
 let x,y ∈ R --Double
 let q,p ∈ L --Logic

 --using modifier operators
-set a =: 10  -- modify value of a
+set a =: 10  -- modify value of a = 10
-set a +: 1   -- increment value of a
+set a +: 1   -- increment value of a = 11
-set a -: 1   -- decrement value of a
+set a -: 1   -- decrement value of a = 10

 -- modify two variables using one constant
 set q, p =: True  -- modify value of q